hazardsy/2020-IA-bonnes-pratiques-notebook/README.md

 Steps go as follows :
  - 0 : Initial project.
 Base code from [janakiev](https://janakiev.com/blog/keras-iris/) made a lot worse on purpose.
  - 1 : Improve the notebook itself : Add markdown, better and more pythonic code, etc.
- - 2 : Add some extra files : README.md and requirements.txt.
+ - 2 : Add some extra files : README.md and requirements.txt and use an isolated environment.
  - 3 : Separate notebooks as a DAG.
  - 4 : Externalise some of the code for better readability.
  - 5 : Unit test most of the externalised code.
+ - 6 : Using Papermill for parametrized execution.

 The overall final project architecture is a free interpretation of the [Cookie Cutter Data Science](https://drivendata.github.io/cookiecutter-data-science/) project.